MayaFlux Technical Documentation

 MayaFlux is not presented as a finished tool, but as a paradigm proposal seeking validation or refutation through community scrutiny.

 The core systems work.
 The tests pass.
-But 6 months of solo development cannot validate real-world usage patterns, edge cases, or creative applicability.
+Graphics infrastructure is production-ready.
+Audio processing is stable.
+But 8 months of solo development cannot validate real-world usage patterns, edge cases, creative applicability, or whether the unification of audio and graphics actually serves creative workflows or introduces unnecessary complexity.

 Contact & Resources